tlab-uav/tech-details/docs/systems/Aira/onboard-computer_setup.md

 ## On-Board Computer Details

 SOM		: Orin NX

 Carrier Board	: Forecr DSBOARD-ORNXS

-:::note
+:::tip [To enable both USB Ports]
-Use of both USB ports, USBHS1 is enabled by default but not the USBHS2, rather it is available on M.2 Key-E slot for Bluetooth, therefore to enable USBHS2 port, switch the slide switch to ON position.
+USBHS1 is enabled by default but not the USBHS2, rather it is available on M.2 Key-E slot for Bluetooth, therefore to enable USBHS2 port, switch the slide switch to ON position.

 Refer DSBOARD-ORNXS Bluetooth Switch.
 :::